 By Aisha Dodwell

-Aisha Dodwell is campaigns and policy manager for Global Justice Now
+Aisha Dodwell is campaigns and policy officer at Global Justice Now

 The opinions in politics.co.uk's Comment and Analysis section are those of the author and are no reflection of the views of the website or its owners.